2025 Alabama local elections

-Alabama is scheduled to hold elections in most of its various municipalities throughout 2025.
-Special elections may also be called if vacancies arise.
-The vast majority of municipalities throughout the state will hold their general elections on August 26, 2025, after an act of the Alabama Legislature in 2021 moved local election dates from the presidential year to the year after.
+Alabama held elections in most of its various municipalities throughout 2025.
+The vast majority of municipalities throughout the state held their general elections on August 26, 2025, after an act of the Alabama Legislature in 2021 moved local election dates from the presidential year to the year after.

 List of elections

 The following cities over 30,000 are scheduled to hold municipal elections in 2025: